opensearch-project/project-website/_posts/2023-11-20-unlocking-the-secrets-to-ingestion.md

 ingestingToOpenSearch: xXEXnNIcvTg
 meta_keywords: ingestion, opensearch, optimization, cluster tuning, replication strategies
 meta_description: Learn how you can increase your ingestion speed and reduce the size on disk in OpenSearch with these few optomization tips.
-excerpt: While most of the optimization secrets I’m sharing with you aren’t intentionally hidden they sure felt hidden to me when I started with OpenSearch.
+excerpt: While most of the optimization secrets I’m sharing with you aren’t intentionally hidden, they sure felt hidden to me when I started with OpenSearch.
 ---

 While most of the secrets I’m sharing with you aren’t intentionally hidden they sure felt hidden to me when I started with OpenSearch.
 Part of the reason they aren’t as well known is OpenSearch is growing at a rapid pace.
 Several things we will cover today were only released within the last few versions.
 Let’s take a look at how you can get the most out of your OpenSearch cluster, covering everything from your client library to how your data is persisted on disk.
 Using these strategies I was able to ingest data **65% faster** and **decrease the size on disk by 19%** (measured on a 3 node c5.xlarge cluster using the tarball installation).